vsalvino/clevelandtips/README.md

    ```

 3. Review the `data.json` file diff before committing.
 Update any necessary
-   data points such as website, and clean up misspellings, duplicates, etc.
+   data points such as website, and clean up misspellings, duplicates,
+   proper capitalization, etc.